ricedsp/D-AMP_Toolbox/ReadMe.md

 The Matlab LDAMP/LDVAMP demos (DnCNN-AMP) require that you have Matconvnet (http://www.vlfeat.org/matconvnet/) compiled and on your path.

 VAMP demos require that you have the latest version of the GAMPmatlab toolbox downloaded via the SVN interface (svn co svn://svn.code.sf.net/p/gampmatlab/code/ GAMPmatlab) and that you have GAMPmatlab/main and GAMPmatlab/VAMP on your path.

+RED demos require that you have FASTA on your path (https://github.com/tomgoldstein/fasta-matlab).

 # Installation
 The LDAMP_TensorFlow code were created and tested using TensorFlow 1.7 and Python 2.7.